 Correct development of the nose is necessary for detection of environmental odorants but is also crucial for maturation and function of the reproductive system.
-In fact, during embryonic development a population of neurons, called gonadotropin-releasing hormone-1 neurons (GnRH-1), migrate from the nose to the brain.
+In fact, during embryonic development, a population of neurons, called gonadotropin-releasing hormone-1 neurons (GnRH-1), migrate from the nose to the brain.
 Once in the brain, these neurons control the reproductive axis.
-Genetic defects that affect the formation of the nasal/olfactory structures, as well as migration, survival and/or function of GnRH-1 neurons lead to aberrant sexual development and sterility.
-Our understanding of who are the stem cells and what is the embryonic origin in the developing nose has only recently began, which leaves many blanks yet to be filled.
+Genetic defects that affect the formation of the nasal/olfactory structures, as well as migration, survival and/or function of GnRH-1 neurons, lead to aberrant sexual development and sterility.
+Our understanding of who are the stem cells and what is the embryonic origin in the developing nose has only recently begun, which leaves many blanks yet to be filled.

-Formation of the nose is the result of communication and interaction of contributing cells of different embryonic origin, in particular placodal cells (which form most of the olfactory/vomeronasal epithelium) and neural crest cells (which give rise to bones, cartilage and olfactory glia cells).
-Defects in craniofacial development, olfaction and sexual development have been linked in a growing number of human syndromes.
+Formation of the nose is the result of communication and interaction of contributing cells of different embryonic origin, in particular, placodal cells (which form most of the olfactory/vomeronasal epithelium) and neural crest cells (which give rise to bones, cartilage, and olfactory glia cells).
+Defects in craniofacial development, olfaction, and sexual development have been linked in a growing number of human syndromes.

-Our lab is interested in unravelling:
+Our lab is interested in unraveling:

 - What are the different cell populations in the nasal area, and what is their role during embryonic development?